Zj-BinXia/ENLCA/README.md

 The code is based on EDSR.

-training model is available at https://drive.google.com/drive/folders/1jYdMA0ocnb-DAr71YhOduuCySOxhoAeX?usp=sharing
+The training models are available at: https://drive.google.com/drive/folders/1jYdMA0ocnb-DAr71YhOduuCySOxhoAeX?usp=sharing

 train ENLCA: